benphelps/homepage-docs/src/pages/en/configs/settings.md

 <img width="1260" alt="Screenshot 2022-09-15 at 8 03 57 PM" src="https://user-images.githubusercontent.com/82196/190466646-8ca94505-0fcf-4964-9687-3a6c7cd3144f.png">

 ### Sorting

+Service groups and bookmark groups can be mixed in order, **but should use different group names**.
+If you do not specify any bookmark groups they will all show at the bottom of the page.

+**_Using the same name for a service and bookmark group can cause unexpected behavior like a bookmark group being hidden_**

 Groups will sort based on the order in the layout block.
 You can also mix in groups defined by docker labels, e.g.